Understanding stop_reason in the Claude Messages API

 Frequently asked questions

+What happens if I append a tool_result but forget to call messages.create again?
 Your agent silently stops.
 From the user’s perspective the task just hangs or returns nothing.
-The loop only continues if you issue another messages.create.
-The API is stateless — it does not call you back.
+The Messages API is stateless — it does not call you back.
+The loop only continues when your code issues the next call.

 Can stop_reason ever be null?